NLAFET/SyLVER/README.md

 of SyLVER that can be explicitly requested using the option `-DRUNTIME=STF`.

-The `-DRUNTIME=StarPU` option indicates that you want to compile the parallel version of the code using StarPU in which case the StarPU version needs to be at least 1.3.0.
+The `-DRUNTIME=StarPU` enables the compilation of the parallel version of SyLVER using StarPU runtime system.
+In this case the StarPU version needs to be at least 1.3.0.
 The StarPU library is found with the `FindSTARPU.cmake` script located in the `cmake/Modules` directory.
 For this script to be able to find the StarPU library, you need to set the environment variable `STARPU_DIR` to the path of you StarPU install base directory.